ga4gh/vrs/docs/source/terms_and_model.rst

 Molecular Variation
 ###################

-A :ref:`variation` of a contiguous molecule.
+A :ref:`variation` of a sequence that represents a portion of or an entire contiguous molecule.

 .. _Allele: